 It's the question on every New Zealander's lips today.

-How did Aucklanders survive a chill that saw temperatures in the country's biggest city dip to 0C this morning?
+How will Aucklanders survive a polar blast that will see temperatures in the country's biggest city tonight dip into single figures?

 It's enough to launch a thousand social media hash tags, with #prayforus being the one touted most loudly around NZME HQ's newsroom.

-But surely the real story is that Aucklanders are expecting a minimum of 0C?
-Hey, that's literally freezing!
+But surely the real story is that Aucklanders are expecting a minimum of 6C?
+Hey, that's literally not freezing!

-Remember, you read it here first: stock up this arvo on everything you need to make soy flat lattes and smashed avos 'n' toast, because it'll be chilly in Auckland.
+Remember, you read it here first: stock up this arvo on everything you need to make soy flat lattes and smashed avos n toast, because it'll be chilly outside in Auckland tomorrow.